 My life experience thus far has certainly been colorful, and not boring in the least... although sometimes my ego likes to judge it in this way.
 I have communicated with many, many beings of other worlds and dimensions.
 I have come to realize the immense and infinite power of the mind and creative power of consciousness.
 I find such joy in the 'woo-woo' aspects of life and human ability, and finding balance in remaining grounded on earth and flying high in the spirit realms is key for me to be the greatest expression of my Self I can possibly be.
 This is what it means to be multi-dimensional, as our consciousness expands and we shift out of linear perception of Self and Life, we begin to become aware that we are literally moving in all directions at once, while going nowhere at all.
 It's a head spinner for sure, hence the importance on remaining grounded (haha).

-After living in Vancouver for many years, I was guided (more like shoved, haha) to move to the West Kootenay region of British Columbia where I live with my Loves, and am building my sweet little Chaya Shack to continue to offer support and Service to others who are here to awaken and lift our collective consciousness to heights never known to humanity.
+After living in Vancouver for many years, I was guided (more like shoved, haha) to move to the West Kootenay region of British Columbia where I live with my Loves.
+With the invaluable help of many people that I love, I have built my sweet little Chaya Shack to continue to offer support and Service to others who are here to awaken and lift our collective consciousness to heights never known to humanity.
 What a time to be alive!

 Thanks for reading this far into my HerStory.
 I sincerely hope that our paths cross if they haven't already, and if they have then I look forward to seeing you again.

 I wish you to Know abundance of ALL you Know to be GOOD in your heart, in all ways.